Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 such that the ImplementationDataType shall be of category STRUCTURE with the following sub-elements:

-#@SECTION: 1.
-A numerical value that determines the actual size.
+1. A numerical value that determines the actual size.
 This element shall be called

 the Size Indicator throughout this document.

-#@SECTION: 2.
-An array of the base-type of the Variable-Size Array Data Type that im
-plements the payload of the Variable-Size Array Data Type.
+2. An array of the base-type of the Variable-Size Array Data Type that im plements the payload of the Variable-Size Array Data Type.
 The dimen sion of the array shall be deﬁned such that the intended maximum number of elements ﬁts in.